 No prior boat-building experience is required, simply a desire to learn.
-If you want to help build a good-looking skiff or my Mischief Pram, explore the theories behind boat construction and learn basic woodworking skills this class is a great way to get started.
+If you want to help build the venerable Shellback Dinghy designed by Joel White, explore the theories behind boat construction and learn basic woodworking skills this class is a great way to get started.
 You will be guided through the step-by-step procedures of taking on and completing a similar project on your own.
 There will also be discussions in small-craft design, selecting suitable building projects, setting up a shop, and the proper use of hand and power tools.

 Building The Mischief Pram

 Mischief is a wonderfully versatile little boat for rowers of all ages and she’s a perfect first-time boatbuilding project. .
 The construction is a builder friendly hybrid of glue- and- screw construction and more traditional methods.
 The building process has been carefully choreographed so that families or individual builders can assemble the boat over two weekends.

 Mischief is a proven design; I’ve built her with students and used her in on-water classes at the WoodenBoat School.
 She’s stable enough for kids to play around and she tows like a feather.
 In short she’s as good a tender as I’ve ever used and better than many I’ve tried.
 Best of all you can build her yourself.
 The end result of our 5 day class will be a good looking, practical rowboat suitable for younger first-time boaters or old salts.

 This introductory course offers a place for folks of all skill levels to learn.
 Each day we will cover new topics including: hand tool usage and maintenance, tool sharpening, proper layout procedures, shop safety, power tools, and lots of woodworking techniques that will serve you well in future projects.
 We'll also cover glue, epoxy and fasteners.
 The focus of the entire week will be introducing students to the tools and techniques common to all types of woodworking and joinery.
 We'll put all this to use as each student builds their own toolbox.